MasterDan/rexar/packages/docs/docs/guide/conditional-rendering.md

 ## Switch/Case alternative

-We can also use `useSwitch` method.
+We can also use `useSwitch` function.
 Pass in the `observable` and receive three components
 * `Switch` - renders current `Case` or `Default` component.
 * `Case` - has property `check`, that could be `value` or `predicate`.
 Displays it's own children if `check` matches `observable` ( or `true` if `predicate` being passed ).
 * `Default` - displays it's own children if there is no matching `Case` to display.